michaelshiloh/robotaPsyche/lectureNotes.md

 #### Problems in student code:

 - Incorporate Ben and Hassan somehow
-- @Snehil please fix your writeText()
-- brian: please fix your writeText()
+- Everyone
-- Everyone remove commented out code unless there is a reason for it to be there (font, textAlign, etc.)
+	- remove commented out code unless there is a reason for it to be
-- bk_robotaFinal.pde:      textAlign(RIGHT);
-- euh_EhtishamsEcosystem.pde:    PFont algerian = createFont("algerian", 16);
-- euh_EhtishamsEcosystem.pde:    textFont(algerian);
-- euh_EhtishamsEcosystem.pde:    PFont georgia = createFont("georgia", 16);
+	- indentation use CTRL T or CMD T
-- euh_EhtishamsEcosystem.pde:    textFont(georgia);
+	- variable names
-- asg_AbdulEcosystem.pde:  text("Instructions: " + "\n\n", 380, 150);
-- Adina: shift yloc with each line so they don't display on top of each other
-- adina: please return the last yloc so I know where to start the next one
-- fix indentation!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+	- add comments
 	- everyone: Let's assume there is no keyboard and mouse e.g.
-- @Yiyang remove text("Press N to switch to day mode.
-- @Yiyang @toomie some of your text is displaying in the wrong place.
-- everyone: anything that you print must be done in `writeText()` (unless you're printing next to the object like chinonyerem is)
-- adina: text
-- snehil: (alive food temperature) - must be done in textWrite()
-- genie: text
-- yeji: fix array out of bounds when removing whales
-- There is still some text on top of text in the lower left corner (outdoors land).
-That means it's one of Adina, Badr, Snehil, Abdul, Genie or Sarah.
--	@yejikwon it crashed on this line:
-	if (whales.get(i).position.x > zoneWidth+r){
-	IndexOutOfBoundsException: Index 4 out of bounds for length 4

 #### Questions